Imperal Docs

 See BYOLLM Pricing for the full impact on your revenue mix.

-What gets written when a user calls your extension
+What happens when a user calls your extension

 When you DON'T earn